Becoming You With Julie

 • Layered texture & flavor : Crisp cabbage, tender noodles, and a creamy, rich peanut sauce keep every bite interesting.

-• A perfect creamy & crunchy balance: The spicy thai peanut sauce coats the cold noodles, while crunchy peanuts and fresh vegetables add contrast.
+• A perfect creamy & crunchy balance: The Asian peanut sauce coats the cold noodles, while crunchy peanuts and fresh vegetables add contrast.

-• Perfect for meal prep: It stays fresh and flavorful, making it a great make-ahead meal (also see: Is meal prep worth it).
+• Perfect for vegan meal prep: It stays fresh and flavorful, making it a great make-ahead meal.

 Jump to: